topStrip1

 depression symptoms in women

 Clinical depression is a serious mental disorder.
-It can cause a perpetual feeling of sadness, hopelessness, helplessness, and worthlessness.
-It can severely hamper your confidence and self-esteem if left untreated.
-Clinical depression can be categorized into mild, moderate, and severe depending on the severity of the symptoms: Apathy, loss of appetite, disturbance in sleep pattern, fatigue, etc, to extreme cases of thoughts of suicide.
+It can cause an ongoing feeling of sadness, hopelessness, helplessness, and worthlessness.
+It can decrease your confidence and self-esteem if left untreated.
+Clinical depression can be categorized into mild, moderate, and severe depending on the severity of the symptoms.
+Some of these depression symptoms include apathy, loss of appetite, disturbance in sleep pattern, fatigue, and possibly thoughts of suicide.

 Why Is Depression More Common In Women?

-In addition to these events, the hormonal fluctuation during the monthly menstrual cycle also contributes to premenstrual syndrome(PMS) and premenstrual dysphoric disorder(PMDD), a severe depressive or mood disorder episode, along with the symptoms of stress and anxiety, which happens a week before menstruation making it hard to function in daily life.
+The hormonal fluctuation during the monthly menstrual cycle also contributes to premenstrual syndrome(PMS) and premenstrual dysphoric disorder(PMDD), a severe depressive or mood disorder episode.These episodes, along with the symptoms of stress and anxiety before menstruation, can make it harder to function in daily life.

-Early Signs And Symptoms Of Depression In Women
+What are the Symptoms Of Depression In Women?

-For most women, the early signs of depression often go unnoticed.
-Women, and people in general, often misunderstand it as PMS or mood swings.
-However, there can be a few prevalent signs of depression in women that differ from what men face.
-Identifying these early signs can help in the early diagnosis of depression
+For most women, the early signs of depression may go unnoticed.
+Depression symptoms in women may be misunderstood as PMS or mood swings.
+However, there can be a few signs of depression in women that may differ from what men face.
+Identifying these early signs can help in the early diagnosis of depression.
+Some of the physical and emotional signs are listed below:

-Physical Signs: Depression affects everyone’s physical and mental health.
-But it can be more apparent in a woman’s body as their hormones play a major role in such changes:
+Physical Signs: Depression can affect both physical and mental health.
+But it can be more apparent in a woman’s body as their hormones play a major role in the physical changes.
+Some of these signs include:

 • A drastic change in appetite